 Facts & General Information

 The term filth fly applies to several species of fly that can live off of filth like rotting garbage and manure.
 Filth flies almost exclusively live in close proximity to humans, as their proliferation depends on our environment.
 Refuse bins and excrement from farm animals provide ample breeding grounds for the insect.
-Filth flies thrive in warm temperatures and can be found anywhere from tropical environments to temperate regions such as New England.
+Filth flies thrive in warm temperatures and can be found anywhere from tropical environments to temperate regions.
 Because of their abilities to carry and transmit enteric disease, filth flies can also be referred to as Typhoid flies.

 Appearance & Identification